-How to Edit a Portrait With Face-Aware Liquify
+How to Edit a Portrait With the Liquify Tool in Photoshop’s Face-Aware Liquify

 The Liquify workspace has both sliders and tools that are useful for body shaping.
 Let’s start by exploring the changes you can make using the property sliders.
 Specifically, we will use the Face-Aware Liquify filter.